 Despite the environmental concerns of toxic oils, paints, and rust seeping into the waters of the bay, the rotting ships have produced a few surprising benefits.
 In addition to a continuing salvage industry that has sprung up around the wrecks, their deteriorating hulls have actually provided new habitats for fish and undersea life, giving the city’s vital fishing industry a much-needed shot in the arm.

-Update November 2016: With an injection of captial from the Chinese, especially in the fisheries industry, the government has been cleaning out the ships.
-If you want to visit this obscura, now is the time to go.
-They will all be gone by September 2017.
+Update November 2016: With an injection of captial from the Chinese, especially in the fisheries industry, it’s said the government is committed to dealing with the hulks.

 Know Before You Go